Medical Assistant School

 At St. Paul's School of Nursing our Career Services professionals are committed to successfully supporting our graduates to secure employment in entry-level positions.
 Through career development, including professionalism, motivation, resume development, dress for success, interview coaching and the maintenance of ethical standards, we empower our graduates with the skills necessary to approach a job interview ready for success.

 St. Paul's operates a Career Services Center at each campus to assist graduates with career placement.
-All State Career provides career placement assistance to our graduates.
+All State Career provides lifetime graduate employment assistance.
 As graduation approaches, students get the opportunity to meet with the Director of Career Services during their last semester to discuss career services available for their individual job search.
 As a graduate, you will want employment that reflects your skills, training, and allows for professional growth and development.
 Career Services is committed to helping you find the right fit for you.

 Is St. Paul's School of Nursing accredited?